St. Marcellus, Bishop of Apamaea, Martyr (c. AD 389)

 Marcellus proceeded to have other temples dealt with in this manner, until he went to one in a certain unidentified place; this building was stoutly defended by those who worshipped in it, and the bishop had "to take up a position some way from the scene of the conflict, out of the reach of the arrows, for he suffered from gout and so was not able either to fight or to run away."
 But while he was watching from this point of vantage, some of the pagans seized him, and put him to death by throwing him into the flames.

-Apparently bishosp used to be experts in the demolition of pagan temples!
-This is not the case today.
+A bishop who was an expert in the demolition of pagan temples!
+This would certainly never be the case today.
 Now, of course, we have the rector have the Fatima shrine allowing pagan worship and receiving blessings from Hindus: here is Rector Guerra receiving a Hindu shawl covered in the "sacred text" of the Hindu scriptures.

 St. Marcellus, ora pro nobis!